• HOME

 I cannot get over how beautiful this chair is now.

-How to paint with milk paint revealing the finished beautiful ironstone white windsor chair using Miss Mustard Seed milk paint
+How to paint with natural paint revealing the finished beautiful ironstone white windsor chair using Miss Mustard Seed milk paint

 The natural paint color we used is Ironstone.
 It is a beautiful creamy white!